hyungminr/base_code_sr/README.md

 # Base Code for Super Resolution

-Benchmark Model: RCAN
+Benchmark Model: RCAN<br/>
-Train your model with train.py
+Train your model with train.py<br/>
+Test your model with test.py